Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Drag and drop is a very ‘demo-able’ feature, it certainly brings the razzle dazzle and presents as very easy in that kind of context.
 When thinking about solving a problem with drag and drop, consider some of the possible disadvantages of using this interaction mechanism.

-Accessibility – if there is priority for these interactions to be created/improved, the non-drag and drop version is key to have as well.
+If there is priority for these interactions to be created/improved, the non-drag and drop version is key to have as well.
 Accessibility is a big murky question here that could be an issue throughout discovery all the way to execution.
 When we’re working on enterprise products, we typically start by building the alternative, then build drag and drop as a supporting interaction or ‘power user’ version of the feature.

-Team bandwidth – as mentioned when we started this article, drag and drop can be pretty complicated in terms of the interaction design, there are lots of cases and considerations to make.
+As mentioned when we started this article, drag and drop can be pretty complicated in terms of the interaction design, there are lots of cases and considerations to make.
 If implementing drag and drop as a solution, it needs to be tested across platforms and devices rigorously.
 If you don’t have the bandwidth to do this, you risk blockers in your software.
 Drag and drop really needs to be implemented well to work well.

-Long distance movements (scrolling) – if you are required to scroll and drag at the same time, this may be way too onerous and frustrating for your users.
+If you are required to scroll and drag at the same time, this may be way too onerous and frustrating for your users.
 This long distance scrolling might pop up when you have screens which may be very long (and this isn’t predictable because it’s user generated data) like screens with infinite scroll.

-User needs lacking – drag and drop is slick and cool, but sometimes there isn’t a good enough justification to build with drag and drop, or perhaps the action is quite high stakes, so lowering the barrier of entry and making it super efficient isn’t ideal.
+Drag and drop is slick and cool, but sometimes there isn’t a good enough justification to build with drag and drop, or perhaps the action is quite high stakes, so lowering the barrier of entry and making it super efficient isn’t ideal.

 Drag and drop alternatives